unixwars/dirsort/README.rst

 It takes the current directory -or alternatively one or more paths as parameter- and classifies the files and directories that match a similarity factor above a specified threshold.
 It works based solely on the names of files and directories in a non-recursive manner.
+It will try to associate the files it finds to the directories already present.
+If the option to create new directories is specified, it will attempt to make this association and, on failure, it will create a suitable directory for the cluster of files being analyzed.

 Before comparing the names, it removes every component that matches the list of regular expressions.
 Then, splits by the given list of